Largest Sidon subsets in weak Sidon sets: Existence of the asymptotic constants

 \begin{lemma} If $A\subset\mathbb{R}$ is a weak Sidon set, then $qA+t:=\{qa+t:\ a\in A\}$ is a weak Sidon set for every $q> 0$ and $t\in\mathbb{R}$.
 Moreover, $h(qA+t)=h(A)$. \end{lemma}

 \begin{proof} The map $x\mapsto qx+t$ is a bijection on~$\mathbb{R}$ that preserves all additive relations of the form $x+y=u+v$ (up to scaling and translation).
-In particular, sums of distinct pairs are distinct in $A$ if and only if they are distinct in $qA+t$, so weak Sidonicity is preserved.
+In particular, the sums of distinct pairs in \(A\) are distinct if and only if the corresponding sums in \(qA+t\) are distinct.
+Hence, the weak Sidon property is preserved.
 The statement $h(qA+t)=h(A)$ follows similarly, since the Sidon property is also invariant under affine transformations. \end{proof}